Knee Pain And Arthritis Treatment

-Did you know that everyone’s body is in a constant state of flux?
+Did you know that your body is in a constant state of change?

-This simply means that every day, everything is always changing: bone is being broken down and rebuilt, muscles acquire microtears and new muscle tissue is laid down to make them heal and become stronger.
+This means that every day, things are changing: bone is broken down and rebuilt, muscles tear and new muscle is formed to make them heal and become stronger.
 This is normal.

 ARTHRITIS SYMPTOMS INCLUDE:

 Arthritis will not go away but many live without pain.
 Studies have proven that aerobic and strengthening exercises are safe for osteoarthritis and can reduce knee pain, even with bone-on-bone arthritis.
 Exercise does NOT make the disease progress faster.
 Research shows that running can actually protect your knee.